Lyme disease and related tick-borne infections

 - Wear light-colored clothes to make spotting ticks easier.

 - Use an insect repellent on your exposed skin and clothes, such as DEET or picaridin.
-Spray your clothes and not your skin if you are using permethrin.
+Spray your clothes (not your skin) with permethrin.

 - Check for ticks when you return home.
 Removing infected ticks within 48 hours of attachment significantly reduces the risk of developing Lyme disease.

-- A bull's-eye rash (erythema migrans) is the most definitive sign of Lyme disease infection.
-This rash usually develops 1 - 2 weeks after a tick bite.
+- A bull's-eye rash (erythema migrans) at the site of the tick bite is the most definitive sign of Lyme disease infection.
+This rash usually develops 1 to 2 weeks after a tick bite.

 - Other symptoms may accompany the rash, such as joint pain, fever, chills, or fatigue.